Camila Grey

+On May 6, 2023, it was announced on Morrissey's website that Grey would join his band for tours of Israel, Ireland, and England.

+On July 1st 2025, Grey is pictured as part of the Morrissey band photo as they arrive in Krakow, Poland during his 2025 European tour.

 Early life

 Camila Grey was born Camila Cristinna Gutierrez in Dallas, Texas, but grew up in Austin.

 Grey began playing piano as a child and attended the Suzuki music school.
 She later attended Berklee College of Music where she met Mellowdrone bandmate Jonathan Bates, who was also enrolled.
 After graduating, Grey moved to L.A. and began working as a session singer vocalist.
 Her work includes the soundtracks to Something's Gotta Give, Dirty Dancing: Havana Nights, Catwoman, and the television show Nip/Tuck.

-Early career

-Camila Grey was a member of lo-fi band Mellowdrone from 2005–2006, and later Big Black Delta from 2010-2013, led by the same front man Jonathan Bates.

 2007–2014, Uh Huh Her

 Grey is a native of Austin, Texas.
 After meeting at a party, Grey began working with Leisha Hailey (actress on The L Word and former member of 1990s group The Murmurs) on songs which would be released in 2007 on the EP I See Red.
 The album was recorded at Grey's L.A. home, and the vocals were reportedly recorded inside of Grey's bathroom.
 As Uh Huh Her, Grey and Hailey released an album in 2008, titled Common Reaction.
 Shortly after Common Reaction's release, Uh Huh Her was dropped from Nettwerk, prompting Grey and Hailey to start releasing music independently on their own label Plaid, even stating that they still owed Nettwerk money.

 From 2009 to 2011, Grey played keyboards for Adam Lambert's live band.
 Consequently, she was also on Glam Nation Live, released in early 2011, and Acoustic Live!, released in late 2010.

 In the spring of 2011, Uh Huh Her released a second EP titled Black and Blue and finished a tour promoting it in May 2011.
 They released their sophomore record titled Nocturnes in late summer/early fall of 2011.
 They then released EP3, a collection of their old songs re-imagined acoustically.
 They released their third studio album titled Future Souls on March 25, 2014, via their imprint Plaid Records.
 On December 15, 2016, Uh Huh Her announced on their official Facebook page that they were taking a hiatus, with Grey joining another indie band called Summer Moon.